bshetti/aws-vmworld-2017/README.md

 ## Destroying the Infrastructure

 Simply run `terraform destroy` to tear down the AWS infrastructure.
+If you made multiple copies in order to run multiple instances (see previous section), you'll need to run `terraform destroy` in each directory.